Elizabeth Ofosu-Adjare: Career

-Mrs. Elizabeth Ofosu-Adjare started her legal practice with the Holy Trinity Chambers in Kumasi, Ashanti Region in 2004 and rose to become a partner of the Firm.
+Ofosu-Adjare started her legal practice with the Holy Trinity Chambers in Kumasi, Ashanti Region in 2004 and rose to become a partner of the Firm.
 She also became a lawyer for the Legal Aid Scheme in the Ashanti Region.
 She has been a board member of the Multi Trust Financial Company in Kumasi from 2004 till date.
 She is currently a board member of the Federation Commodities Limited.

 She was appointed to the Board of the Tema Oil Refinery in 2009 by the President of the Republic of Ghana and served from 2009 to 2013.
 Elizabeth Ofosu-Adjare was appointed on 1 March 2013 by President John Dramani Mahama to the newly created/realigned Ministry of Tourism, Culture & Creative Arts.

 Political career

+2024 elections

+She contested again for Techiman north constituency seat on the ticket of the National Democratic Congres during the 2024 Ghanaian General Election and won with 22,513 as against her opponent from the New Patriotic party, Martin Gyarko Oti's 19,214.

+2020 elections

+She contested for Techiman north constituency parliamentary seat on the ticket of National Democratic Congress (Ghana) during the 2020 Ghanaian general election and won with 23, 252 votes representing 52.53% of the total votes.
+She won the parliamentary seat over Martin Gyarko Oti of New Patriotic Party and Faustina Owusu Mensah of NDP.
+They had 21,008 votes and 1 vote respectful.
+These represent 47.46% and 00.00% respectful.

 As Ministry of Tourism, Culture & Creative Arts

 Ofosu-Adjare was appointed on 1 March 2013 by President John Dramani Mahama to the newly created/realigned Ministry of Tourism, Culture & Creative Arts.
-As the Sector Minister, she worked creditably with fourteen (14) Agencies under her ministry introduced innovative,novelty tourism programs as an addition to Ghana's Tourism products & Offerings.
+As the Sector Minister, she worked creditably with fourteen (14) Agencies under her ministry introduced innovative, novelty tourism programs as an addition to Ghana's Tourism products & Offerings.

 ExploreGhana project

-Worthy of mention is the ExploreGhana project launched in 2014 to stimulate and drive domestic tourism in Ghana.
+Worthy of mention is the Explore Ghana project launched in 2014 to stimulate and drive domestic tourism in Ghana.
 After three years of the launch, domestic tourism has received wide coverage by media outlets & organizations.
 Thus ensuring the country is promoting ‘’Responsible Tourism’’ which offers a diverse tourism product mix, which both local and international tourists benefit from.

 National Festival for Arts & Culture

 Another major traditional festival introduced was the Homogeneous Festival for the Ga State.
 For the first time in Ghana, the ministry nurtured this Homogeneous Festival to ensure the Greater Accra Region has its own brand festival.
 She also restructured the National Festival for Arts & Culture (NAFAC) and the famous Ghana Carnival introduced in her maiden year in office.
 She is also credited with the setting up of Tourism levy secretariat to help improve the collection & payment of the 1% Tourism levy.
 This levy has generated substantial funds for the execution of tourism projects especially in the area in of capacity building and tourism promotion.